 Not having to trailer a boat in traffic, wait in line to launch at crowded boat ramps, and put up with loud motorized boats and windy open water conditions are pluses of kayak fishing.
 Being able to maneuver around the numerous fish attracting oyster bars in the area instead of having to avoid them for fear of lower unit damage is another benefit.
 Ditto for being able to reach deeper fish holding pools at low tide.
 Being able to enjoy the beauty and solitude of these backcountry areas makes for quality experiences even on slow fishing days.

 More and more Nature Coast kayak anglers are participating in catch-release tournaments where winners are determined by photos of caught fish taken prior to their release.
 Others seek delicious fresh fish for lunch or dinner.
 Folks on limited budgets can get outfitted relatively inexpensively.
 Kayaks can easily be dragged from a vehicle to the waters edge, and when fishing is over for the day, they are easily rinsed off and stored.

-I will also use this site to advocate on behalf of watershed protection and restoration in the area, so that future generations can enjoy the same quality experience on our waters as I do, and to highlight the role that kayak fishing could play in promoting tourism in the county (see www.visitcitrus.com).
+I use the Blog section of this site to advocate on behalf of watershed protection and restoration in the area, so that future generations can enjoy the same quality experience on our waters as I do.
+I also attempt to highlight the role that kayak fishing plays in promoting tourism in the county (see www.visitcitrus.com).